The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 • Baloo: Get 30% off weighted blankets and bedding through Nov.
 28 with code GIFT30.

-• Bear: Right now you can use code BF35 for 35% off sitewide — plus, get free accessories when you purchase a mattress.
+• Bear: Right now you can get 35% off sitewide — plus, get free accessories when you purchase a mattress.

 • Beautyrest: A bunch of mattresses, including those in the Black Hybrid and Harmony Lux lines, are up to $600 off.